Wealth planning through volatility

-If you have attended a Brown Brothers Harriman (BBH) investor day or one of our regular markets and economy webinars, you may have heard Chief Investment Officer Scott Clemons say that “volatility is our friend.”
+If you have attended a BBH investor day or one of our regular markets and economy webinars, you have heard Chief Investment Officer Scott Clemons say that “volatility is our friend.”
 During periods of volatility, particularly downside volatility, it often does not feel that way.
-In turbulent markets, we are patient investors, we work with clients to reconfirm their investment goals, we take advantage of price dislocations in the market, and we go back to fundamentals with our clients in discussing what this wealth is for and when, how, and for what reasons the family plans to access it.
+In turbulent markets, we are patient investors, we work with you to confirm your investment goals, we take advantage of price dislocations in the market, and we go back to fundamentals: discussing what this wealth is for and when, how, and for what reasons the family plans to access it.

-While we frequently address the impact of price volatility in our investment portfolios, it also makes sense to consider estate planning and wealth transfer opportunities that generally present themselves for limited windows when there is volatility in interest rates, public, and even private markets.
+While we frequently address the impact of price volatility in our investment portfolios, it also makes sense to consider estate planning and wealth transfer opportunities that present themselves for limited windows when there is volatility in interest rates, public markets, and even private markets.
 These strategies include:

 • Loans: Low interest rates present exceptional planning opportunities for wealth transfer.
 Higher interest rates may also present planning opportunities, and relatively high-interest family loans may be refinanced more easily if and when rates drop than traditional commercial lines of credit or mortgages.